korteke/Shibboleth-IdP3-TOTP-Auth/README.md

 Adding new seed to user
 ----------------------

 ~~At the moment you need to add your token codes to the repository with external process.
 I will create some kind of registeration flow to the IdP.~~
-At the TOTP login page there is a button "Register a new token" which triggers new flow where users can register their tokens.
+TOTP login page has a button called "Register a new token" which triggers a new flow where users can register their tokens.
+ATM the button is visible to all users.
+Next version you can choose if the users can register new tokens.

 This work ATM only with the LDAP seedFetcher.
 MongoDB registeration flow is probably coming soon.